 - Includes the Soft Error Mitigation (SEM) IP Core to demonstrate improved functional safety

 - Design is fully compatible with the Xylon logiVID-ZU Vision Development Kit

 - Demonstrates reconfigurable video filtering on four video channels coming from four 2.3MP HDR cameras

 - Video filters implemented by Xilinx Vitis™ Video Library HLS functions

 - Prepared for AMD-Xilinx Vivado® 2021.1 & Vitis Unified Software Platform

 - HDMI™ display output achieved with the Xilinx HDMI 1.4/2.0 Transmitter Subsystem controlled via Xylon’s DRM kernel driver1

 - Runs on Linux OS and includes logicBRICKS software drivers and demos

 - Documentation and Tech support (e-mail)

 1Licensed Xilinx IP core.
-Digital code vouchers provided by Xylon to buyers of the reference design or the logiVID-ZU kit.
+Digital code vouchers provided by Xylon to buyers of the logiVID-ZU kit.

 Xylon brings the complete design framework to explain and demonstrate Xilinx’s Dynamic Function eXchange (DFX).
 The DFX enables features swapping by reconfiguring parts of a continually operating programmable FPGA/SoC chip.
 Designed through the Isolation Design Flow (IDF), included fault-tolerant chip design also showcases AMD-Xilinx’s functional safety design methodologies for safety-critical applications.